 In October 2016 we began an exciting new chapter in DSL’s history.
-In conjunction with De Montfort University (DMU) in Leicester, we offer a full-time three year BA (Hons) degree course in Professional Acting for you to become a trained, qualified actor.
+Originally, in conjunction with De Montfort University (DMU) in Leicester, we offer a full-time three year BA (Hons) degree course in Professional Acting for you to become a trained, qualified actor.
 Our BA degree course is now validated and awarded by University of West London.

-Taking all the successful elements of the vocational programmes run by DSL and adding the experience and opportunities offered by DMU this course will give every student a rock solid foundation for a successful career as an actor.
+Taking all the successful elements of the vocational programmes run by DSL, and adding the experience and opportunities offered by a University, this course gives every student a rock solid foundation for a successful career as an actor.

 This course is designed for students who have the talent, passion and commitment to become a professional actor but would also like to gain a BA (Hons) acting degree.
 Those who already have a degree might prefer to consider our one or two-year vocational courses.